dfalster/dfalster.github.io/source/_posts/2013-05-05-why-nice-code.markdown

 our analyses to match data availability, at least not without many, many more 'clicks'.

-{% imgcap right http://nicercode.github.io/images/2013-04-05-why-nice-code/geeks-vs-nongeeks-repetitive-tasks.png Why writing code saves you time with repetitive tasks, by [Bruno Oliveira](https://plus.google.com/+BrunoOliveira/posts/MGxauXypb1Y)%}
+{% img left http://nicercode.github.io/images/2013-04-05-why-nice-code/geeks-vs-nongeeks-repetitive-tasks.png 'Why writing code saves you time with repetitive tasks, by Bruno Oliveira https://plus.google.com/+BrunoOliveira/posts/MGxauXypb1Y' %}

 The solution is to write scripts in programs like [R](http://www.r-project.org/), [python](http://www.python.org/) or